nikkow/node-red-contrib-tahoma/README.md

 In order to use this node, you need to have a Tahoma Link account.
 If you already use the Tahoma Box and the mobile apps, you should have one.

 When creating your first node, you will be asked to provide your e-mail and password used to login to your Tahoma Link account.
-These will be used to connect to the API (of course, they will only be used locally, they are not forwaded to me :)).
+These will be used to connect to the API (of course, they will only be used locally, they are not forwarded to me :)).

 ## Usage